yahyagit/hybrid-test-framework/docs/SikuliX.md

 SikuliX
 =======

+# Overview #
+SikuliX automates anything you see on the screen of your desktop computer running Windows, Mac or some Linux/Unix.
+It uses image recognition powered by OpenCV to identify and control GUI components.
+This is handy in cases when there is no easy access to a GUI's internals or web page you want to act on.
+Though SikuliX is currently not available on any mobile device, it can be used with the respective emulators on a desktop browser.

 # Usage #

-- Save your images in a folder under the current working directory, i.e. \src\test\resources or \src\main\resources
+- Save the images of the screen elements you want to interact with in a folder under the current working directory, i.e. `\src\test\resources` or `\src\main\resources`.
-- Implement the interface _`com.atanas.kanchev.testframework.sikuli.handlers.SikuliXFactory.ISikulix`_
+- Implement the interface _`com.atanas.kanchev.testframework.sikuli.handlers.SikuliXFactory.ISikulix`_ in your test class.

-## Finding an image ##
+## Locating an image match ##
 There are two ways you can locate an image:
 - `findImage(String imageFileName)` - locating an image on the current screen area based on `@param imageFileName` - the image file name
 ```java